Interpretable Sparse Proximate Factors for Large Dimensions: Model Setup

-The general approximate factor model framework assumes that the loadings $\Lambda$ and thus their consistent estimator $\hat{\Lambda}$ are not sparse, which is a necessary assumption to allow for cross-sectional correlation in the idiosyncratic component.
-As the estimated factors are linear combinations of the cross-section units $X$ weighted by a non-sparse $\hat{\Lambda}$, they are composed of almost all cross-section units, which are hard to interpret.
+The general approximate factor model framework assumes that the loadings $\*\Lambda$ and thus their consistent estimator $\hat{\*\Lambda}$ are not sparse, which is a necessary assumption for a consistent estimator of the factors in the presence of noise $\*e$.
+Here sparse means that only a finite number of elements in the loadings are nonzero that does not grow with $N$ and $T$.
+As the estimated factors are linear combinations of the cross-section units $\*X$ weighted by a non-sparse $\hat{\*\Lambda}$, they are composed of almost all cross-section units, which are hard to interpret.

 We propose a method to estimate proximate factors that are sparse and hence more interpretable.
 The method is based on the following steps: